Part I: Descending The Well of Humility

 “No problem can be solved from the same level of consciousness that created it.” —Albert Einstein

-My argument, in brief: by affecting our experience of our state of consciousness, metaphysical energy shapes our experience of what is real, what is true, and what is apparent.
+By affecting our experience of state of consciousness, metaphysical energy shapes our reality of what is real, what is true, and what is apparent.
 Understanding how to work with this energy is perhaps one of the greatest mysteries and important discoveries in human existence.
 It is perhaps singularly what has given the entirety of Yoga its unique effectiveness as a spiritual practice and as a wellness movement.
 High energy states—something we all have access to—are what enabled the genius of Christian Mystics such as Meister Eckhart and St. Catherine, not physical brain matter nor genetics.
+But, these exalted states, though they may be profoundly pleasant for you, they mean little for humanity if you don’t have a meaningful way to deliver their truth into the next moment of relating.

 Still, let’s engage a challenge the Old Testament presents: God almost always appears as an external force—something “out there” performing signs and wonders.
 Which logically can lead us to searching for God somewhere outside ourselves.

-But Jesus introduced something radical.
-In Luke 17:21, he says, “The kingdom of God is within you.”
+But Jesus introduced something radical to keep us on track.
+In Luke 17:21, he says, “The Kingdom of God is within you.”
 A paradigm shift which promotes turning our gaze away from looking for God in dramatic events, towards what lies inward.
 Jesus shifts the focus of the law.
 Rather than emphasizing rule-based obeisance, he summarizes everything into 2 commandments:

-He says, “all the law and the prophets hang on these two” (the first two).
+He says, “all the law and the prophets hang on these two,” which emphasizes how serious Jesus was about making sure we took in their gravity.
 So why do so many Christians and Westerners in general focus more on the Ten Commandments than on Jesus’ commandments?
-I mean, all of Jesus’ commandments are about Love and Love only.
+I mean, all of Jesus’ commandments are about Love and Love only, yet no one in the mainstream body politic are preaching or practicing a love like this.
 Maybe it’s because love is harder.
 It requires inner work.
 It forces us to examine ourselves.

 Jesus told us where the kingdom is—within.

 If the kingdom is within, then spirituality is less about chasing external signs and more about cultivating an inner life.
-It’s about building a relationship with the deepest parts of ourselves—the part which is always, already the source of real goodness and the part which still seeks ruination (the ego, and the subconscious), and getting them to meet.
-Its a deep well where only presence and humility can go.
+It’s about building a relationship with the deepest parts of ourselves—the part which is always, already the source of Goodness and the part which still seeks ruination, and getting them to meet.
+It’s a deep well where only presence and humility can go.
 The problem is that most of us are constantly distracted.
 Preoccupied by the surface of life, the appearances of what’s real and true, given our state of consciousness.
 Our attention is consumed by entertainment, social media, news, material pursuits, endless information.
 Our inner world is crowded.
-And when it’s crowded, we can’t hear the quiet, still, miraculous kingdom within.
+And when it’s crowded, we can’t hear the still, quiet, miraculous kingdom within.

 In fact, there is an incredible existential riddle in Jesus’ commandments, if we examine them carefully.
 I mean, how could we possibly sustain loving God with all of our faculties—heart, soul, and mind?
 How could we survive such a love affair?
 There's only one way: presence.

 See, God is never an object of consciousness.
 God is consciousness itself.
-It could never be that which can distract us away from itself.
-God is always only available in the ever-present now and the only way to find God in order to love God completely is by being unoccupied by any object (thought, emotion, resistance, clinging, position for or against something, etc.).
-Consciousness being aware of consciousness directly.
+God could never be that which distracts us away from itself.
+God is always only available in the ever-present now and the only way to find God in order to love God completely is by being unoccupied by any finite object that blocks God’s infinitude (thought, emotion, resistance, clinging, position for or against something, etc.).
+Consciousness being aware of consciousness directly—stillness observing the ever-changing stillness.
 When we do this, we unlock one way to build metaphysical energy: through the act of perceiving infinity.

 Infinity = God